Miss-Inputs/Meow-Launcher/README.md

 The other neat tricks are that it will automatically get metadata from the games where it can, not using any weird internet service that may disappear, but from what's inside the games themselves.
 Also it will automatically figure out which emulator (where emulation is applicable) is the best one to use for a given game, out of the emulators you selected.

-These config files will appear in ~/.config/CrappyGameLauncher (see also config.py config_dir for where that's set).
+These config files will appear in ~/.config/CrappyGameLauncher (see also config.py config_dir for where that's set) with default values, once anything is ran for the first time (see --refresh-config below), and then you... edit them.
 Ideally I want to make some kind of configurator, but that'd be a separate thing:
 - config.ini
   - Main configuration, which specifies where your launchers are output to and other things like that.
 - emulators.ini